Why Your Yamaha Connext 7" Screen Is Delaminating — And What To Do About It Before It Costs You $11,000

 Cover It in Storage

-When leaving the boat in direct sunlight for multiple days, place a towel or UV-blocking cover over the display.
-This alone cuts thermal stress significantly.
+When leaving the boat in direct sunlight for multiple days, place a UV-blocking cover or towel over the display.
+This single habit dramatically reduces thermal stress on the bond.

 🧴